 You might not be able to tell by the photos of our bedroom that we live in a small twin home.
 You can actually read more about the stark reality of our small home HERE and what I struggle with.
-To me our bedroom is proof that no matter where you live you can create something that you feel comfortable in.
+To me, our bedroom is proof that no matter where you live you can create something that you feel comfortable in.
 I didn’t get here overnight but I can truly say that our bedroom is like a tiny vacation for me.
 Isn’t that something nice to say?
 Everyone should feel like that in their own bedroom.
 Am I right?

 So today I want to share what has worked for me and what my favorite bedroom decorating tips are.

-Bedroom Decorating Tips on a Budget:
+Tips for decorating your Bedroom on a Budget:

 1. Don’t buy bedroom sets!!!

 It’s my favorite rule ever and applies to every room in your home.
 Pick out a bed you love and go from there.
-It doesn’t matter where it comes from… thrift shop, Craigslist, ebay, yard sale… Now don’t panic or get mad if you already have a set and no budget to buy something new.
-In this case try to switch up the nightstands by painting them and adding new hardware (my nightstands are affordable Ikea dressers with updated hardware.
+It doesn’t matter where it comes from… thrift shop, Craigslist, eBay, yard sale… Now don’t panic or get mad if you already have a set and no budget to buy something new.
+In this case, try to switch up the nightstands by painting them and adding new hardware (my nightstands are affordable Ikea dressers with updated hardware.
 Click HERE).
 Or you could change up your bed by painting it or reupholstering it.

 2. You don’t have to spend a ton of money on bedding to get a beautiful look

 Once again don’t buy a set at the store.
-Personally I only use fitted sheets and a fluffy duvet (from Ikea) in a white cover.
+Personally, I only use fitted sheets and a fluffy duvet (from Ikea) in a white cover.
 I’m from Germany and don’t use sheets on my bed.
 I know this is preferential but I don’t like having a duvet that you can’t strip from the cover to wash and the extra need for a sheet to protect that duvet.
-But even if you use a sheet, using a simple covered duvet is the best way to be flexible with your decor and to stay within your budget.
+But even if you use a sheet, using a simply covered duvet is the best way to be flexible with your decor and to stay within your budget.
 I have recently discovered this affordable duvet cover HERE for under $30 and it’s so soft and perfect.

 3. Invest in key pieces that you love and change out the small accessories

 I wrote a post a while ago that showed how my bedroom has evolved over time.
-Over that period of time you can see how the key pieces have stayed the same (click HERE).
-For example I purchased that chaise about 18 years ago and it was a brown corduroy fabric.
+Over that period of time, you can see how the key pieces have stayed the same (click HERE).
+For example, I purchased that chaise about 18 years ago and it was a brown corduroy fabric.
 I don’t know why I used to like brown so much and that fabric was so awful with cats.
 Their claws snagged and ripped it like crazy.
 So I reupholstered it and voila it’s like new (click HERE).
 I didn’t do it all myself, just partially.

-And even if you don’t have the money to invest in big ticket items from the store, you can find some great key pieces on Craigslist or at an auction.
+And even if you don’t have the money to invest in big-ticket items from the store, you can find some great key pieces on Craigslist or at an auction.
 Key pieces can be found on a very tight budget!